MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie.md

 ## Get insight into Walkie Talkie usage and performance

 The [Walkie Talkie usage and performance report](/microsoft-365/frontline/walkie-talkie-usage-report?bc=%2fmicrosoftteams%2fbreadcrumb%2ftoc.json&toc=%2fmicrosoftteams%2ftoc.json) in the Teams admin center gives you and overview of Walkie Talkie activity and performance in your organization.
-The report provides information such as the number of PTT transmissions made and received, channel activity, transmission duration, device and participant details, and network quality.
+The report provides information such as the number of PTT transmissions made and received, channel activity, transmission duration, and device and participant details.

 ## More information